fsctcommunity/Policies/NetworkChanges/README.md

-# Network Policies
+# Track Network Items

+## Use Case
+This folder is made up of multiple policies to track what is happening at the network layer.
+Each XML file can be downloaded and used to track specific items around the network.
+The following policies exist within this setup:

-## DHCP Servers and Relays Policy
+### DHCP Servers and Relays Policy

-## Facility Device Classification Policy
+### Facility Device Classification

-## Interesting Processes Policy
+### Interesting Processes Policy

-## New Device Detected Policy
+### New Device Detected Policy

-## Consumer Router Detection Policy
+### Consumer Router Detection Policy

-## IP Port Change-State Policy
+### IP Port Change-State Policy

-## IT Flows On Network Policy
+### IT Flows on Network Policy

-## Operating System Changes Network Function Policy
+### Operating System Changes Network Function Policy

-## Track Device Move Policy
+### Track Device Move Policy

-## Track Switch Change-State Policy
+### Track Switch Change-State Policy

+## Needed for the policy